 Not sure if you’re doing it right?
 Don’t be afraid to ask the salesperson or bank teller for guidance.

-Where to Buy Money Orders
+Where to Get a Money Order

 You can purchase a money order from: